WKY Community Living

 Laura and Nestor Nunez with friend

-Pascualina is a double-crusted, savory tart that's a traditional dish from Urugauy and Argentina.
+Pascualina is a double-crusted, savory tart that's a traditional dish from Uruguay and Argentina.
 It's composed of spinach and eggs in a filled pie pastry baked in the oven.
-Served during Easter celebrations, the delicious main course is one that may be enjoyed anytime of the year.
+Served during Easter celebrations, the delicious main course is one that may be enjoyed any time of the year.
 Torta pascualina is part of the culinary heritage of these two countries.

 Chef Laura Arredondo is from Punta del Este, Uruguay.
-She, husband Nestor, and son Eugenio moved to the United States in the mid-2000's.
+She, her husband Nestor, and son Eugenio moved to the United States in the mid-2000s.
 Once here, they opened Martin Fierro restaurant in downtown Paducah, Kentucky.

 Authentic Spanish cuisine with full flavors and fermented favorites required little effort.
 The entire Nunez Familia played important roles in the family business.
 There are so many wonderful Spanish dishes and Laura has agreed to share many of her recipes with you...our readers.